dagregi/ani-dl/README.md

 # ani-dl

-This CLI application, built with Rust and the Clap library, allows users to crawl and scrape animethemes.moe to download the openings and endings of anime.
-The downloaded files are saved on the user's computer for offline viewing.
+This CLI application, built with Rust and the Clap library, allows users to crawl and scrape animethemes.moe to download the openings and endings of anime

-## Features

-* Crawl and scrape animethemes.moe
-* Search for your favourite anime themes
-* Download and save openings and endings of anime

 ## Installation